 Have you ever found yourself turning to your special someone and saying, “If you loved me you would...”?
 How about ending an argument with, “Don’t worry about me.” and sighing deeply?
 If so, you may be using guilt as a weapon.

-Laying a guilt trip is never an act of love — it is always an act of violence.
-It may masquerade as “brutal honesty” but the true intention of guilt is always to wound, to hurt, and to break down.
+##Why do we use guilt?## Laying a guilt trip is never an act of love — it is always an act of violence.
+It may masquerade as “brutal honesty,” but the true intention of guilt is always to wound, to hurt, and to break down.
 Whatever it is we’re after, guilt aims to make the other person suffer.
 So why do we do it?

 We often resort to using guilt when we feel threatened, unloved, or unworthy.
-Something in the relationship — or in our past — makes us feel vulnerable so we resort to guilt in an attempt to regain control of the situation.
+Something in the relationship — or in our past — makes us feel vulnerable, so we resort to guilt in an attempt to regain control of the situation.
 Unfortunately, using guilt never gives us what we really wish to accomplish.
-Instead of building the intimacy we crave, attacking our partner with guilt pulls us apart.
+Instead of building the intimacy we crave, we become pulled apart from our partner when we use guilt as a tool for manipulation.

 - Is this relationship worth it?